 Minor Decoy Program

 The Minor Decoy Program allows local law enforcement agencies to use persons under 20 years of age as decoys to purchase alcoholic beverages from licensed premises.
-As of October 1st, 2004, the Department of ABC uses decoys .
+As of October 1st, 2004, the Department of Alcoholic Beverage Control (ABC) has been using its own decoys.

-The Decoy Program has been recognized as an excellent method to attack the problems associated with the unlawful purchase and consumption of alcoholic beverages by young people.
+The Decoy Program has been recognized as an excellent method to attack the problems associated with the unlawful purchase and consumption of alcoholic beverages by people under the age of 21.

 In 1994, the California Supreme Court ruled that the use of minor decoys was not entrapment and did not violate due process requirements.
-Since the Supreme Court ruling more than 100 law enforcement agencies have used the Decoy Program.
+Since the Supreme Court ruling hundreds of law enforcement agencies have used the Decoy Program.
 When used on a regular basis, the percentage of licensees selling to minors drops dramatically.

-Immediately following the Supreme Court ruling licensees in some communities were selling alcohol to minor decoys at a 50% "hit" rate.
-After continuous use of the program over a period of time, the hit rate dropped to less than 20% in some cities.
-In one operation in Fresno, decoy teams visited over 40 outlets with no violations of sales to minors.
+Immediately following the Supreme Court ruling licensees in some communities were selling alcohol to minor decoys 50% of the time.
+After continuous use of the program over a period of time, that percentage dropped to less than 20% in some cities.

-State regulations that took effect January 2, 1996, require that the decoy be less than 20 years of age; display the appearance which could generally be expected of a person under 21 years of age; shall either carry his or her own identification showing the decoy's correct date of birth, or shall carry no identification; a decoy who carries identification shall present it upon request to any seller of alcoholic beverages; and shall answer truthfully any questions about his or her age.
+State regulations that took effect January 2, 1996, require that the decoy be less than 20 years of age; display the appearance of a person under 21 years of age; shall either carry his or her own identification showing the decoy’s correct date of birth, or shall carry no identification; a decoy who carries identification shall present it upon request to any seller of alcoholic beverages; and shall answer truthfully any questions about his or her age.
+Following the completed sale, but not later than the tie a citation, if any, is issued, the peace officer directing the decoy shall make a reasonable attempt to enter the licensed premises and have the minor decoy who purchased alcoholic beverages make a face-to-face identification of the alleged seller of the alcoholic beverage (Rule 141).

-In addition the Department strongly encourages law enforcement agencies to notify all licensees by letter of a pending Decoy Program.
+In addition, the Department strongly encourages law enforcement agencies to notify all licensees by letter of the results of a pending Decoy Program.
 The objective of this notification is to minimize the sale of alcoholic beverages to minors.

 Local agencies are also urged to consider notifying the local media of the Decoy Program.
 This gives licensees a second notification and may elicit editorial and community support for the agency.